PineappleDoge/Learning-RLua-BETA/src/chapter_21_Functions.md

 # Functions

 Functions are chunks of code that can be written once, and then executed by using a command.
-Functions are perhaps one of the key principals of D.R.Y (Don't Repeat Yourself).
+Functions are one of the key principals of D.R.Y (Don't Repeat Yourself).
 They allow us to reuse code, and execute code in different areas of our script after our function has been defined.

 Functions are most notably defined by a name, followed directly by parathesis `()` `EX: wait()`.
 To define a function, we'll want to start off with the keyword `function`, follow by the function name, and then end it with parathesis `()`.
 After defining that, we'll want to close our function with the `end` keyword.